garbados/stories/born_at_dusk.md

 tags: post-apoc, young adult
 date: February, 2011
 title: Born at Dusk
+summary: Growing up after the end of the world.

 My name is Feralice.
 My mom named me so because Alice was a name from before the world ended, but everything is so feral now, she called me Feralice.
 She thinks it's clever, but it doesn't make her smile.